9.3 Recovery of overpayments

 - the overpayment balance is $2.50 or less (for more information, please see the Recovery of overpayments section)

-- the overpayment on an inactive case is not eligible for the CRA RSO Program, and local collection efforts have not produced results (i.e., overpayments incurred under the General Welfare Act, and overpayments incurred under the Family Benefits Act where the person has never been in receipt of Ontario Works or ODSP and has not received notice of the right to appeal; for more information, please see the Canada Revenue Agency Refund Set-off Program section)
+- the overpayment on an inactive case is not eligible for the CRA RSO Program, and local collection efforts have not produced results (meaning, overpayments incurred under the General Welfare Act, and overpayments incurred under the Family Benefits Act where the person has never been in receipt of Ontario Works or ODSP and has not received notice of the right to appeal; for more information, please see the Canada Revenue Agency Refund Set-off Program section)

 - the dividend paid, if any, after the notice of discharge is received should be accepted as full settlement of the overpayment and the balance of the overpayment should be recommended for write off (except where there is a criminal or court decision that the overpayment was a result of fraud or misrepresentation; for more information, please see the Bankruptcy section)

-- there has been a court decision of fraud or misrepresentation
+- there has been a court decision of fraud or misrepresentation:

 - if the overpayment amount originally calculated is-oreater than the amount confirmed by the findings of the court, the difference, or the amount the Crown Attorney agreed not to pursue, should be recommended for write off (for more information, please see the Criminal convictions section)

-- the overpayment was established due to an administrative error, and there is an extenuating circumstance (i.e., there is evidence that the recipient had advised staff of the error, for more information, please see the Administrative errors section)
+- the overpayment was established due to an administrative error, and there is an extenuating circumstance (meaning, there is evidence that the recipient had advised staff of the error, for more information, please see the Administrative errors section)

 - the balance of the overpayment should be recommended for write off (for more information, please see the Negotiated settlements to defer collection activity on inactive cases section)

-- the Social Benefits Tribunal (SBT) made a final decision, ordering that an overpayment not be recovered (for more information, please see the Jurisdiction of the Social Benefits Tribunal section)
+- the Social Benefits Tribunal (SBT) made a final decision, ordering that an overpayment not be recovered (for more information, please see the Jurisdiction of the Social Benefits Tribunal section).

 2. Overpayments where collection efforts have not resulted in recovery (inactive cases only)